 EDITORS EMERITI: BRE KIBLIN, MATTHEW BOOKIN, RE KATZ

-Rachelle is a writer, editor, and arts administrator from Niagara Falls, NY.
+Rachelle is a writer, editor, and educator from Niagara Falls, New York.
 She is the author of the poetry collection That Ex (Big Lucks, 2020) and the chapbooks Feel Royal (b l u s h, 2019) and Personal & Generic (PressBoardPress, 2016).
-Her poems and essays have appeared in Cosmonauts Avenue, McSweeney’s Internet Tendency, Metatron Press, Shabby Doll House, and other places online and in print, and has been anthologized in The Cosmonauts Avenue Anthology and My Next Heart: New Buffalo Poetry.
+Her writing has appeared in Cosmonauts Avenue, McSweeney’s Internet Tendency, Metatron Press, Shabby Doll House, and other places online and in print, and has been anthologized in The Cosmonauts Avenue Anthology and My Next Heart: New Buffalo Poetry.
 She lives in Buffalo, where she works on the staff of Arts Services Initiative and as a teaching artist at Just Buffalo Literary Center.
 She will be an MFA candidate in poetry at UMass Amherst in the fall.

 Jakob is a poet in upstate New York, where he received his MFA from Syracuse University.
 He is the author of the microchapbook Conversations (Ghost City Press 2017), and was shortlisted for the Metatron Prize for Rising Authors and Foundlings Press's inaugural Wallace Prize.
 His work has appeared or is forthcoming in the New England Review, Crazyhorse, Birdfeast, Gramma, Hobart, fields, Shabby Doll House, and more.
 Find him online at jakobmaier.art.